bhagyashreeAcharya/SQL-Database-Testing-Project/README.md

 # SQL Database Testing Project

 ## Overview
-This project demonstrates database testing using MySQL.
-It simulates a real-world e-commerce backend system and validates data integrity, relationships, and business logic using SQL queries.
+This project demonstrates practical database testing using MySQL by simulating an e-commerce backend system.
+It includes schema creation, test data insertion, and validation queries to verify data integrity, table relationships, and business logic.

-The project includes database schema creation, test data setup, and comprehensive validation queries written from a QA testing perspective.
+These validations represent backend database checks typically performed by QA engineers after API or UI operations.

 ---